 Proper position for Buddhist meditation requires that practitioners have both hands resting in their lap with the thumbs of both hands touching to form a triangle.
 Buddhists believe that the triangle symbolizes the unity of the triple gem – the Buddha, Dharma and the Sangha.
 Additionally, the triangle holds a mystic fire inside that will consume all defilements (impurities).

 Sometimes Buddha statues depict the Dhyana mudra with the left hand only.
 However, it is only necessary when the Buddha is performing a second mudra with the right hand.
-For example, when Shakyamuni Buddha performs the Abhaya mudra, he uses his left hand for Dhyana mudra.
+For example, when Shakyamuni Buddha performs the Abhaya or Bhumisparsha mudra, he uses his left hand for Dhyana mudra.
 Nonetheless, the Dhyana Buddha hand symbol meaning remains the same.

 Shakyamuni Buddha Dhyana Mudra